 The advantage of this trading style is that it maximizes your profit when the trade succeeds.

-The disadvantage is that you leave no available capital for fixing the trade if it goes wrong, nor to enter at a better price if the opportunity presents itself.
+The disadvantage is that you leave no available capital for fixing the trade if it goes wrong or entering at a better price if the opportunity presents itself.
 It is a very rigid way to enter a trade.

-Trading like a shotgun machine means you break your capital into small positions, entering the trade with little pieces at different entry points by multiple confirmation signals.
+Trading like a shotgun machine means breaking your capital into small positions, entering the trade with little pieces at different entry points by multiple confirmation signals.

 The advantage of this style is that it allows you to enter the trade at different and ideally better entry points.

 The disadvantage comes when the trade goes in your favor at the very beginning because you only entered at the first point with a relatively small position.

 So which way to enter a trade is better?
 It depends on the trader and the winning percentage of the strategy.
 Practice both, and very soon, you will understand which one suits you better.